jdobrowner/automaton/README.md

 ## add a ruleset

 You can add your own ruleset and see what happens!
+Clone the repository, `npm install` and `npm start` to run the dev server.

 ### steps